Capta1nRaj/dsa-codes-with-notes/DSA Series 1/Notes.md

 # 9. Stack Data Structure:-

-- What is stack:- It is a linear DS.
+- What is stack:- It is a linear DS & also called LIFO.
 - Eg.:- Stack, Queue, Array.
 - Eg. of non-linear DS:- Tree, Graph.
 - In Stack DS, operations are performed as LIFO or FILO only.